 The campus will remain closed until 12 noon Thursday, 02/13/25.
 Students should log into Canvas for specific class information from their instructors.
 Please contact event organizers for information on specific activities.
 Normal operations will resume at 12pm on Thursday.

-She received a scholarship and moved to Michigan for graduate work and earned a master’s degree and a Ph.D. in Experimental Solid State Physics from Western Michigan University in 2001.
-Her field of study is high-temperature superconductors and her research work was under the supervision of Dr. L.M.
+She moved to Michigan for graduate work and earned a master’s degree and a Ph.D. in Experimental Solid-State Physics from Western Michigan University.
+Her field of study is high-temperature superconductors and her research work was in the Experimental Condensed Matter group led by Dr. L.M.
 Paulius.

-Dr. Tobos joined Lawrence Technological University in 2001 and she has been involved ever since with both introductory and advanced physics classes, science education and educational technology programs.
-She received LTU’s Mary E. and Richard E. Marburger Faculty Member of the Year Award in 2006 and was part of the physics faculty group that were awarded the 2022 Hsu Family Distinguished Award in Creativity.
+Dr. Tobos joined Lawrence Technological University in 2001 and she has been involved ever since with introductory and advanced physics courses, science education, and educational technology.
+She received LTU’s Mary E. and Richard E. Marburger Faculty Member of the Year Award in 2006 and was part of the physics faculty that were recognized in 2022 with the Hsu Family Distinguished Award in Creativity.
 Dr. Tobos takes an active role in the American Physical Society programing of “community of transformation in physics enacting strategies to advance diversity, equity, and inclusion” and has held multiple leadership roles on the LTU campus and in the science education community through the Metropolitan Detroit Science Teachers Association.

 Use Your Cell Phone as a Document Camera in Zoom